Herbert throws for 3 TDs and Oregon beats Nebraska 42-35

 After De’Mornay Pierson-El’s stunning TD catch on Lee’s 23-yard pass narrowed it for Nebraska, Freeman ran for a 2-yard touchdown to put the Ducks up 21-7.

 Bryant rushed for a Nebraska score before Freeman extended Oregon’s lead with a 1-yard TD dive.
 The Ducks’ running back, who decided to stay for his senior season after meeting with Taggart, rushed for 150 yards and four scores in Oregon’s 77-21 season-opening win over Southern Oregon last weekend.

 The Ducks added a pair of touchdowns to go into the half with a 42-14 lead but Lee threw a pair of scoring passes, of 18 and 28 yards, to Stanley Morgan Jr. to close the gap in the second half.
 The rally energized the big travelling contingent of Husker fans.

-Mikale Wilbon ran for a 2-yard touchdown with 2:47 left in the game for Nebraska.
-The Huskers’ next drive was thwarted when Lee was picked off by Ugochukwo Amadi.
+Mikale Wilbon ran for a 2-yard touchdown with 2:47 left in the game to bring Nebraska within a touchdown.
+The Huskers’ next drive — with 2:17 left — was stopped when Lee was picked off by Ugochukwo Amadi.